Navigating Perfectionism in Motherhood

 “Good enough” means:

-Showing up consistently, not perfectly
+Showing up consistently, not flawlessly

-Responding to your child’s needs most of the time—not every second
+Meeting needs most of the time—not every second

-Repairing moments of conflict rather than avoiding imperfection
+Repairing conflict rather than avoiding imperfection

-Allowing space for rest, boundaries, and self-care
+Allowing space for rest and boundaries

 Practical Strategies for Easing Perfectionism

-Prioritize connection over tasks: Choose bonding moments over rigid schedules when possible.
+Prioritize connection over tasks when possible.

 Final Thoughts